 Here you have a proprietary patterned random rip-stop nylon and breathable polyester mesh.
 The doors are very big and each with two separate zipper pulls.

 The tent is with a hub pole design, so it is freestanding and you have 4 poles that converge to the hub at the highest point which is 50 inches (127 cm) above the floor.
 One extra brow pole crosses the X-shaped structure, and it is introduced there so that the side walls are pulled up.
-This creates the big difference in the volume, remember the HV in the name, and it makes the two doors practically vertical.
+This creates a big difference in the volume, remember the HV in the name, and it makes the two doors practically vertical.

 The poles are DAC Featherlite NFL and NSL pole system.
 The DAC is the leading tent poles manufacturer in the world.